 # Case list

-## Configuration of case visibility on the case list
+## Visibility configuration of cases on the case list

-Case visibility on the list is additionally handled by the mechanism: Dynamic definition of access to the case list (setAccessGroups).
+Additionally, case visibility on the list is controlled by the mechanism: Dynamic definition of access to the case list (setAccessGroups).

 {% hint style="warning" %}

 This mechanism grants only \*\*additional\*\* permissions.
-The functionality does not allow removing case permissions granted via PROCESS\_DEFINITION\_KEY\_MAPPING.
+The functionality does not allow removal of case permissions granted through PROCESS\_DEFINITION\_KEY\_MAPPING.

 {% endhint %}